-Based in Baltimore, T. Rowe Price (TROW) is in the Finance sector, and so far this year, shares have seen a price change of 14.89%.
-The financial services firm is currently shelling out a dividend of $0.76 per share, with a dividend yield of 2.87%.
-This compares to the Financial - Investment Management industry's yield of 2.95% and the S&P 500's yield of 1.88%.
+Headquartered in Baltimore, T. Rowe Price (TROW) is a Finance stock that has seen a price change of 12.79% so far this year.
+The financial services firm is currently shelling out a dividend of $0.76 per share, with a dividend yield of 2.92%.
+This compares to the Financial - Investment Management industry's yield of 2.95% and the S&P 500's yield of 1.98%.

-Looking at dividend growth, the company's current annualized dividend of $3.04 is up 8.6% from last year.
+In terms of dividend growth, the company's current annualized dividend of $3.04 is up 8.6% from last year.
 In the past five-year period, T. Rowe Price has increased its dividend 5 times on a year-over-year basis for an average annual increase of 10.86%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, T. Rowe's payout ratio is 42%, which means it paid out 42% of its trailing 12-month EPS as dividend.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+T. Rowe's current payout ratio is 42%.
+This means it paid out 42% of its trailing 12-month EPS as dividend.

 TROW is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $7.46 per share, representing a year-over-year earnings growth rate of 2.61%.
+The Zacks Consensus Estimate for 2019 is $7.52 per share, which represents a year-over-year growth rate of 3.44%.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, TROW presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #1 (Strong Buy).
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that TROW is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).